-Sometimes a movie becomes special and meaningful to us because we can identify with it and somehow find ourselves in it.
+Sometimes a movie becomes special and meaningful to us because we can identify with it and see ourselves in it.
 The movie Stealing Home is one of those for me.
-The acting is not always good but the underlying coming of age story is so simple and human that it just pulls you in: young love, baseball, tragedy, and friendship.
+The acting is great and the underlying coming of age story is so simple and human that it just pulls you in: young love, baseball, tragedy, and friendship.

 After avoiding life for so long, this is the biggest responsibility he's had to deal with.
 The process Billy goes through trying to figure out where Katy's final resting place should be forces him to revisit his past.
 It was always Katy who was there to remind him that he was a baseball player.
 Now, even in death, Katy is there to remind him.
 Her words echo in Billy's head.
 The last time he saw her she told him that she loved him and said, "You're a ball player.
 That's who you are."
 Later in the movie, he's talking to his old baseball buddy, Alan.
 Billy says to Alan, "When I'm not playing the game, I'm lost."
 "Let me tell you something, Alan, the past 14 years I've been one lost son of a bitch."